• Artwork

 Harmonic Strings102523-021 copy 2 2.jpg

-One Million Stars Texas
+One Million Stars Texas, 2020-Present

 “Building community connections and creating a safe sense of belonging is the heart of our star weaving movement.
 Every time a person weaves a star, they are making a small but active stance against violence.
 Weaving stars helps us to feel less alone, less overwhelmed by the enormity of violence and more confident to face the next step.”
 Maryann Talia Pau